Gonzalo Garavano

-Gonzalo Garavano (born 26 November 1982 in Buenos Aires) is an Argentine football forward who plays for Sarmiento de Resistencia.
+Gonzalo Garavano (born 26 November 1982) is an Argentine former professional footballer who played as a forward.

-He has played for Olmedo in the Ecuadorian Serie A.
+He played for Olmedo in the Ecuadorian Serie A.

 Garavano has played for Estrela da Amadora in Portugal.
 Garavano had a spell in the lower leagues of Italian football with U.S. Ragusa and U.S. Paolana.
 He has also played for Alianza F.C. in El Salvador, AC Mineros de Guayana in Venezuela, Coquimbo Unido in Chile, Nacional Potosi in Bolivia, and Perlis FA in the Malaysia Premier League.